HJandu/python-api-challenge/README.md

 </tr>
  </table>

-As the figures presented, linear regression lines and correlation values between latitude (north and south) and percentage of humidity which illustrate the weak correlation between city location and humidity in that area.
-Also, the low r-squared values in both graphs indicate that this model might not be efficient in order to predict the humidity based on latitude.

-**Further Analysis**

-Humidity is the concentration of water vapor present in the air (Wikipedia, *Humidity* 2020).
-Therefore, the temperature might be one of the factors that causes the density of humidity.
-The correlation between humidity and temperature would be a further analysis.
+**<ins>Discussion about the linear relationship:<ins/>**

+The above figures show that there is a weak correlation between city location and humidity in a particular area.
+Humidty can not be measured or predicted when making connections with the Latitude (location).

 ---
 ### Northern and Southern Hemisphere - Cloudiness (%) vs. Latitude